sozialhelden/fetch-cache/README.md

 const fetchCache = new FetchCache({ fetch, ttl: () => 1000 });
 ```

 …or configure varying TTLs for specific HTTP response status codes (better).
-You can customize TTLs depending on response statuses and network errors.
+You can customize TTLs depending on response content, HTTP statuses, and network errors.
 See [the default implementation](./src/defaultTTL.ts) for an example how to do this.

 ### Normalize URLs